Umuzi-org/ACN-syllabus/content/projects/semitone-challenge/gui-part-2/_index.md

 ```

 ## Instructions for Reviewer
-- Ensure that when multiple calls have been made to the select notes function only two notes are returned.
+- Ensure that when multiple calls have been made to the selectNotes function only two notes are returned.
 - To check if the code contains a bug call the function twice, have a print statement under it, and check if two notes are returned.
 - Make sure the notes always get updated when the select notes button is clicked.
-- The JamBuddy class should still work correctly in the terminal and should not be mixed up with frontend DOM manipulation generally this will make your code cleaner.
+- The JamBuddy class should still work correctly in the terminal and should not be mixed up with frontend DOM manipulation.
-- Ensure that the spec file should contain tests that check the correct distance of the two notes.
+- Ensure that the spec file contains tests that check the correct distance between the two notes.
 - Ensure that there are no unnecessary copying and pasting of variables, all variables used in different files should be exported and imported correctly.
-- Ensure that specs also contain DOM manipulation test cases and that they are working correctly.
+- Ensure that the specs also contain DOM manipulation test cases.
 - Ensure that the scorestreak gets incremented by 1 each time when a user guesses the correct answer and when the answer is not correct the scorestreak gets reset to 0.